Chart Color Schemes

 Banksia Grove is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Banksia Grove's dwelling structures, as per the latest Census, consisted of 95.9% houses and 4.1% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-In contrast, Perth metropolitan area had 92.2% houses and 7.8% other dwellings.
-Home ownership in Banksia Grove was at 7.9%, with mortgaged dwellings at 68.8% and rented ones at 23.3%.
-The median monthly mortgage repayment in the area was $1,800, lower than Perth metro's average of $1,898.
-Median weekly rent in Banksia Grove was recorded at $360, compared to Perth metro's $350.
-Nationally, Banksia Grove's mortgage repayments were below Australia's average of $1,863, and rents were less than the national figure of $375.
+Banksia Grove's dwelling structure, as per the latest Census, consisted of 95.9% houses and 4.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Perth metro's 92.2% houses and 7.8% other dwellings.
+Home ownership in Banksia Grove stood at 7.9%, with mortgaged dwellings at 68.8% and rented ones at 23.3%.
+The median monthly mortgage repayment was $1,800, below Perth metro's average of $1,898.
+Median weekly rent was $360, compared to Perth metro's $350.
+Nationally, Banksia Grove's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing